About Stop Child Abuse - Trace an Object

 What have the results been so far?

-• Three investigation leads
+• Several investigative leads

 • Vendors of the specific objects assisting with investigations